quii/learn-go-with-tests/select.md

 }
 ```

-Our users and our first test can just use `Racer` (which uses `ConfigurableRacer` under the hood) and our sad path test can use `ConfigurableRacer`.
+Our users and our first test can use `Racer` (which uses `ConfigurableRacer` under the hood) and our sad path test can use `ConfigurableRacer`.

 ```go
 func TestRacer(t *testing.T) {